 Located at the very tip of New Hampshire, and just a stone’s throw from the US / Canadian border lies Boundary Pond.

 Brook trout swim the dark depth of this higher elevation mountain pond.
 Access to Boundary Pond is via the East Inlet logging road to nearly the end, then a left up a long hill.
 Park at the boulders and take the quarter mile footpath down to the pond.
 Boundary Pond is worth the trip for the sheer beauty and the fishing isn’t too bad either.
 A float tube, canoe, or kayak is recommended.
+Two rowboats are available for rent.
 The path in is all downhill but coming out it is all up hill.
 Keep your water craft light.
 An 18 acre pond.

 A special spot and worth the trip!

 Fishing Season: 4th Saturday in April to October 15th

 Brook Trout -Fly Fishing Only; 5 fish or 5 lbs whichever is reached first.